-Trinity College of Florida’s tuition and fees change based on: Course load for both full and part-time students
+Trinity College of Florida’s tuition and fees change based on: •Campus location for full-time and part-time students •Course load for both full and part-time students

-The majority of Trinity College of Florida undergrads use financial aid to finance their education.
-In 2021, 139 of the 249 undergrads enrolled received financial aid.
-Trinity College of Florida meets 50 percent of the demonstrated financial need for undergraduates.
+The majority of Trinity College of Florida undergrads use financial aid to help pay for school.
+In 2022, 163 of the 204 undergrads enrolled received financial aid.
+Trinity College of Florida meets 40% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $11,404 a year.
-Around 85 percent of Trinity College of Florida undergrads take out student loans to cover any remaining costs.
-Trinity College of Florida graduates who have student loans graduate with an average of $29,119 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $11,622 a year.
+Around 81% of Trinity College of Florida undergrads take out student loans to cover any remaining costs.
+Trinity College of Florida graduates who have student loans graduate with an average of $19,775 of student loan debt.

 The average debt for each loan type varies.

 |Average Debt By Loan Type|